98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

 ### Incorrect JSON: Two exclusive properties are present

-This JSON also contains one error.
+This JSON contains one error.
 Both of the exclusive properties are present:

 ```JSON
 {